pyglet/pyglet/doc/programming_guide/media.rst

 choose the shared build for the targeted OS with the architecture similar to the Python interpreter.

-This means that the major version must be 4.X.
-All minor versions are supported.
+Currently Pyglet supports versions 4.x and 5.x of FFmpeg.

 Choose the correct architecture depending on the targeted **Python interpreter**.
 If you're shipping your project with a 32 bits interpreter, you must download the 32 bits shared binaries.